SFT

 def _load_and_tokenize(self, dataset_name: str, dataset_split: str) -> list:

-"""Load and tokenize a dataset.
+"""Load and tokenize a dataset with caching support.

 Auto-detects the dataset format based on column names: